-The New Zealand Risk & Resilience Summit will feature learnings and insights in strategic planning, risk and resilience modelling through to organisational culture, operations and a broader view of supplier, customer, sector, community networks and relationship strategies.
+The New Zealand Risk & Resilience Summit will feature key learnings and insights from around the world which are relevant and can be applied in New Zealand.
+This includes; strategic planning, risk and resilience modelling through to organisational culture, operations and a broader view of supplier, customer, sector, community networks and relationship strategies.

 What does resilience look like for the business, the risk leaders, c-suite, community leaders and our vulnerable.
-How can we create a better future together?
+How can we create a better future where we ensure we have the best information and learnings from a much wider perspective?

 Who should attend?